I build 0→1 products for complex workflows, from early strategy to shipped experience.

 03

-Cut $400,000 in Costs by Unifying Sales Experience Across 75 Markets
+Unifying Sales Experience Across 75 Markets to Save $400,000+ in Fragmented Software Spend

 Lennar · Product Design